Abdelapv53/abdelapv53.github.io/_posts/2021-01-27-Lights-Camera.md

 ## The Conclusion:

 The presented data tells information on how movie genres and average votes are related.
+I find it interesting how "Drama" is often rated high compared to "Horror".
 There is much information unaccounted for.
 Some data might even be too complex or too abstract to be measured or recorded.
 A perfect model to predict which kinds of movies is best recommended to a user at a given time.
 Building it seems difficult however, it's not impossible.